 List only major outcome goals and measurable objectives for each year of the project.
 Do not include process objectives; these should be described in the project plan only.
-Include the proposed metric within both the stated objective and the measure.
+Include the proposed metric within both the stated objective and the measure (eg, Measure: 2,000 individuals, ages 9-12, will initiate HPV vaccination during the grant period).
 Refer to the Instructions for Applicants document for details.

 The maximum number is 3 goals with 3 objectives each.
 Projects will be evaluated annually on progress toward outcome goals and objectives.
 See Appendix B for instructions on writing outcome goals and objectives.